aregsar/aregsarblog/blog/how-to-setup-a-github-pages-blog-with-markdown.md

 And thats all there is to it!

-## linking to headers within a page
+## Linking to headers within a page

 The GFM syntax for linking to header sections within a page is to use the text of the heading inside the parenthesis portion of a markdown link tag and prepended with a # symbol.
 Note that all characters will be lower cased and dashes replace any spaces in the header text.